-A. Seven full-time officers: one chief, one captain, one sergeant, four patrol officers
+A. Eight full-time officers: one chief, one captain, one sergeant, five patrol officers.

 B. The chief and captain are considered administrative, although the chief conducts most of the administrative and personnel responsibilities.
 The captain has the authority to do the same.

-C. Our captain, sergeant, and patrol officers work three days on, two days off, two days on, three days off, work cycle.
+C. Our sergeant and patrol officers work three days on, two days off, two days on, three days off, work cycle.
 This gives them a three day weekend off every other weekend.
 The officers work 12 hour shifts.
 The patrol officers are on a permanent shift for four months, and then rotate to a different shift.
-The captain and sergeant are assigned to permanent overlap shifts and supervise the events that occur during that time period.
+The Sergeant is assigned to permanent overlap shifts and supervise the events that occur during that time period.

 D. Our department provides 24 hour law enforcement service for the community of Jefferson.
 Officers are on duty, working, any time day or night.